PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image2.png"
 style="width:3.15208in;height:1.1194in" />

-Think about a common scenario where you add a textbox or a button to a Power BI report and then you type in literal text for a string value displayed to the user.
+Think about a scenario where you add a textbox or button to a Power BI report and then you type in a hard-coded text value for a string displayed to the user.
 That text value is stored in the report layout and cannot be localized.
-Therefore, you must avoid using textboxes and buttons that contain literal text values stored in the report layout.
+Therefore, you must avoid using textboxes and buttons that contain hard-coded text values stored in the report layout.
 As a second example, page tabs in a Power BI report are also problematic because their display names cannot be localized.
 Therefore, you must design multi-language reports so that page tabs are hidden and never displayed to the user.